m-podolski/backup-script/README.md

 | - | - |
 | put | Create a new example-config-file at ~/.scarab.yml (This does not override an existing config by default) |

+#### Configuration Load Order

+While the put-command only uses the last location you can also move the file to one of the others.

+1. /etc/scarab/scarab.yml
+1. ~/.config/scarab/scarab.yml
+1. ~/.scarab/config/scarab.yml
+1. ~/.scarab.yml

 #### Options

 | Short | Long | Description |